 \begin{equation} \begin{split} P(c_2|x) & = \frac{P(x|c_2) P(c_2)}{P(x)} = \frac{P(x|c_2) P(c_2)}{P(x|c_1) P(c_1) + P(x|c_2) P(c_2)} \newline & = \frac{1}{1 + \frac{\sigma_2}{\sigma_1} e^{\frac{\sigma_1^2(x-\mu_2)^2 - \sigma_2^2(x-\mu_1)^2}{2 \sigma_1^2 \sigma_2^2}}} \newline & = \frac{1}{1 + e^{\frac{-6x+9}{2}}} \end{split} \end{equation}

 Let us see another example in the above figure when \(\sigma_1=2 \text{, } \mu_1=0\) and \(\sigma_2=1 \text{, } \mu_2=1\).
 The posterior distribution is more complex in this case than in the previous example.
 As we move along the x-axis from left to right, \(P(C=c_1\\|x)\) initially dominates over \(P(C=c_2\\|x)\), but this reverses when \(x\) becomes greater than roughly 0.
 Interestingly, for \(x\) values larger than around 3, \(P(C=c_1\\|x)\) once again surpasses \(P(C=c_2\\|x)\) because the probability density of class 2 drops faster than that of class 1.
-The question arises: Can a neural network capture this more complex posterior after training?
+Can a neural network capture this more complex posterior after training?

-In above figure, we compare the theoretically derived Bayesian posterior with the neural network output at different stages of training.
+In the above figure, we compare the theoretically derived Bayesian posterior with the neural network output at different stages of training.
 Like the previous example, the network gradually approximates the posterior shape during training.
 However, unlike the earlier case, the network requires more training examples to approximate this more complex posterior accurately.
 Noticeable gaps remain between the model’s output and the theoretical result at 100 batches, and only after 1000 mini-batch updates does the network achieve a reasonably accurate approximation of the posterior.

 Let us consider an even more challenging example, shown in the above figure, where we set \(\sigma_1=2\), \(\mu_1=0\), and \(\sigma_2=1\), \(\mu_2=3\).
 Compared to the previous example, the only change is that the center of the class 2 distribution has been shifted to the right.
 While the shape of the theoretically derived posterior remains quite similar to the earlier case, this shift makes it even more difficult for the model to learn the posterior accurately.